albertus82/vbesvga-oemsetup/README.md

 ### Troubleshooting

-#### Setup asking for Windows disks

-If you selected VGA during Windows setup, all the required dependencies are already present in `%WINDIR%\SYSTEM`.
-If Windows continues to ask for a disk, try specifying the driver path again or the `%WINDIR%\SYSTEM` path.

 #### Out-of-memory error in DOS mode setup

 Often the generated `OEMSETUP.INF` cannot be used from Windows Setup in DOS mode (`%WINDIR%\SETUP.EXE`) because it's too large.